-You will want to bring money for personal items, snacks, tipping and souvenirs.
-You may want to exchange USD to Rupiah ahead of time or at the airport.
-You can also pull money out of an ATM located in the airport.
+You will want to bring a small amount of money for personal items, snacks, tipping and souvenirs.
+You may want to exchange cash at the airport or pull money out of an ATM located in the airport.
 The currency of Bali is the Rupiah and the exchange is about 14,111 Rupiah to $1 US dollars.

 EXCURSIONS AND MASSAGES

 There will be opportunities to partake in excursions and massages during your retreat.
-There will also be free time to explore the island.
+There will also be free time to explore!

 LOCATION AND TIME ZONE IN BALI

 Bali is an Indonesian Island located in the westernmost end of the Lesser Sunda Islands.
 The time is 15 hours ahead of PST and 12 hours ahead of EST.